 Only students who maintain both the qualitative and quantitative minimum standing requirements of satisfactory progress are eligible to receive Title IV (Financial Aid) assistance.
 Students who meet the minimum requirements for attendance and academic progress shall be considered to be making satisfactory progress until the next scheduled evaluation period.
-A student must meet both the attendance and academic progress requirements on at least one evaluation by the mid-point of the program to be considered making satisfactory progress as of the mid-point of the program.
+A student must meet both the attendance and academic progress requirements on at least one evaluation by the mid-point of the program to be considered making satisfactory progresm.